 For those planning a surfing holiday, choosing accommodation near one of the popular surf beaches is a great idea.
-The scenery is particularly lovely in the area and the conditions on many beaches are some of the best in Europe.
-Whitsand Bay, for example, has four miles of beaches, is suitable for beginners and intermediate-level surfers and the challenges change with the weather, as is often the case.
+The scenery is particularly lovely and the conditions on many beaches are some of the best in Europe.
+Whitsand Bay, for example, has four miles of beaches, is suitable for beginners and intermediate-level surfers, and the challenges change with the weather.
 Another good place for surfers to stay might be St Austell.
 It's near several extremely popular surfing beaches and also has plenty to offer family or group members who prefer not to surf.
 Located on the Cornish Riviera, this small town is beautiful and charming.
 The St Austell brewery supplies good local ale to the area and the rest of the country.
 There's a good range of both standard high-street chains and fascinating independent shops.
-Don't forget to get out and about and visit the Eden Project and the lost gardens of Heligan while you're nearby.
+Don't forget to get out and about and visit the Eden Project and the Lost Gardens of Heligan while you're nearby.
 Both are fascinating days out.

 St Ives, too, is a good location to consider if you want a beach or fishing holiday.
 It's perhaps best known for the riddle, "As I was going to St Ives... ", but it also contains one of the oldest pubs in Cornwall, dating from around 1312.
 It was the site of the first National Lifeboat Institution boathouse and is a mecca for artists.
 It's a delightful town with plenty to offer.
 Other good town locations include: Wadebridge, a beautiful 14th-century market town with many historical points of interest; the fishing port of Looe, with its annual carnival and attractive harbour; Fowey, which has some fascinating traditional stories of being visited by St Joseph and the infant Jesus; and Bude, which offers indoor and outdoor sports, a theme park and isn't far from Lundy Island.